Vaasan Palloseura

-Vaasan Palloseura (or VPS) is a Finnish football club, based in Vaasa.
+Vaasan Palloseura, commonly referred to as VPS, is a Finnish football club, based in Vaasa.
 It currently plays in the first tier of Finnish football (Veikkausliiga).
 The club's current manager is Jussi Nuorela.
 The club plays its home matches at Hietalahti.
 VPS played twice in the UEFA Cup in 1998–99 and in 1999–00, but were knocked out in the 2nd Qualifying Round by Grazer AK of Austria and in the 1st Qualifying Round by St Johnstone of Scotland.

 In spring of 2015 it was announced that the construction of VPS's new stadium would start soon.
 The construction of the new stadium began in the summer of 2015 and was completed in August 2016.